Tilapia lake virus: Genome

 The RNA strand is segmented in ten viral genomic segments with open reading frames (ORF) which encode for ten proteins.
 The genome's total size is 10.323kb and each of the ten segments range in size from 465 to 1,641 nucleotides.
 The first, and largest, of the segments has minimal homology with the influenza C virus PB1 subunit.
 The remaining nine segments show no homology with other known viruses, though their genome organization is consistent with that of other orthomyxoviruses.
 Comparative genome analysis of TiLV from various global populations of tilapia has indicated that the genome segments have geographically influenced genetic variation.
 13 nucleotides that are present in all segments are also included in the TiLV 5' and 3' noncoding termini, which gives TiLV resemblance to two other orthomyxoviruses, Isavirus and Thogoto.

 Replication cycle

 Attachment and entry

-There is limited information of the replication cycle specific to TiLV, but it is known to be in the family Orthomyxoviridae due to its single-stranded negative-sense RNA genome.
-Typical Orthomyxoviridae carry several surface glycoproteins that recognize and bind to sialic acid receptors on the target cell membrane.
+There is limited information of the replication cycle specific to TiLV, but it is known to be in the family Amnoonviridae due to its single-stranded negative-sense segmented RNA genome.
+Scientists previously thought it might belong to the family Orthomyxoviridae because they carry several surface glycoproteins that recognize and bind to sialic acid receptors on the target cell membrane.
 The target cell transports the virus into the cell by receptor-mediated endocytosis, initiating endosome acidification.
 This acidification results in a conformational change of the viral glycoprotein, initiating membrane fusion of the viral envelope and endosomal membrane.
 Once fusion is complete, the viral genome, accessory proteins, and RNA dependent RNA polymerase are released into the host cell cytoplasm.